jimmyss/jimmyss.github.io/README.md

   - 📖 books
   - 🔔 everyday life
   - 🫨 blablabla...

-Hope you enjoy it👍, and may my blogs bring you thinking🚀.
+Anyway, hope you enjoy it👍, and may my blogs bring you more thinking🚀.